An Adaptive sampling and domain learning strategy for multivariate function approximation on unknown domains: Adaptive Sampling for Unknown Domains (ASUD)

 \subsection{ASUD}

 We now return to the main problem considered in this paper -- namely, where $\Omega$ is unknown -- and introduce the ASUD method.
 ASUD is an instance of GDAS in which we use the ideas from ASGD to construct the sampling measures.
-To this end, we make the following assumption:
+To this end, we consider the following setup: